 Despite the health benefits that are brought by exercising and working out.
 A lot of people are hesitant to partake in these activities because of perceived ill-effects that exercise may bring.
 In the 21st century, infomercials, magazines, videos, and friends may give conflicting advice.
 These results in confusion and is probably the reason why many individuals prevented from getting in shape.

-Numerous women are hesitant to workout or because of the misconception that strength training will make them bulky.
+Numerous women are hesitant to workout or because of the misconception, that strength training will make them bulky.
 They think that strength training is only for men.
 Women naturally have less bone and muscle than men, this is the reason why women have higher risks of osteoporosis.
-Medical experts however point that women don’t have enough testosterone to develop big and bulky muscles.
-Muscular women that are seen in the Internet and television probably achieved those kinds of physique because of consuming uncontrolled substances.
+Medical experts, however, point out that women don’t have enough testosterone to develop big and bulky muscles.
+Muscular women that are seen on the Internet and television probably achieved those kinds of the physique because of consuming uncontrolled substances.

-Another misconception that many people believe is one has to workout intensely in order to gain health benefits.
+Another misconception that many people believe is one has to work out intensely in order to gain health benefits.
 This is incorrect because moderate workouts lower the risk of acquiring unwanted ailments and promote improved well-being.
-A study conducted by the Nurses’ Health Study (NHS), show that women who regularly engage in in brisk walking reduced their risk of heart disease to the same degree as women who engaged in vigorous exercise.
+A study conducted by the Nurses’ Health Study (NHS) shows that women who regularly engage in brisk walking reduced their risk of heart disease to the same degree as women who engaged in vigorous exercise.

 Individuals that gain weight as they get older blame age for this attribute.
 However, weight gain takes place because of reduced physical activities and diminished metabolic rate which is caused by loss of lean body mass.
-This transformation takes place between ages 20 and 30.
+This transformation takes place between the ages of 20 and 30.
 The percentage of body fat slowly increases and produces a decreasing calorie requirement.
 This happens because fat cells consume fewer calories than muscle cells.
-Exercise and physical activity may slowdown the aging process by preventing degeneration and metabolic diseases that affect middle aged and elderly people.
-In addition, exercise stimulates the activities in the human cells and fluids.
+Exercise and physical activity may slow down the aging process by preventing degeneration and metabolic diseases that affect middle-aged and elderly people.
+In addition, exercise stimulates activities in human cells and fluids.
 As these cells are stimulated the more likely they will continue to function properly.
-It is however important to exercise with a nutritious diet to reap its health benefits.
+It is, however, important to exercise with a nutritious diet to reap its health benefits.

 As good as modern medical technology is, it can never save you from the problems caused by a life style that is unhealthy.
 Instead of getting a modern medical fix for every problem, it is far better to live in such a way that you will hardly ever fall ill.